 I’ve never been a fan of gravy.
 I’d tried it on very few occasions but didn’t understand what all the fuss was about.
 On Christmas Day, we made gravy from scratch.
 The flavour is very different from those soluble granules you can find at the supermarket!
 We just had to boil the juices of the turkey, add some flour, soy sauce, the unpronounceable Worcester sauce, port and chicken stock.
 It was heaven on earth.
 Well, heaven on turkey, Yorkshire pudding, pigs in blankets and roasted vegetables.

 We had been overly optimistic about the amount of food we would be able to cook on Christmas day.
 Therefore, we had to continue our cooking adventure on Boxing day and on the 27th.
 What was missing?
-Stuffing and Brussel sprouts.
+Stuffing and Brussels sprouts.

-I’d always thought Brussel sprouts weren’t my thing.
+I’d always thought Brussels sprouts weren’t my thing.
 I would always skip past them at the supermarket.
 I’d always avoided them and to be honest, I can’t even remember if I ever tried them!
 Apparently, Brussels sprouts are a must in the British Christmas cuisine.
 I couldn’t avoid them anymore… Luckily, the story had a happy ending.
-Turns out I do like Brussel sprouts!
+Turns out I do like Brussels sprouts!
 (The apple sauce helped, but now I feel ready to eat them on their own)

 Last but not least, we had to make the stuffing.
-I was busy in a videocall so James made it.
+I was busy in a video call so James made it.
 It’s something a bit hard to explain, but it’s basically sausage meat combined with old bread, celery, herbs, egg, etc. There are many different versions of this dish.
-This is the recipe he used if you’d like to give it a go.
+This is the recipe) he used if you’d like to give it a go.
 It was amazing!

 I almost forgot one last thing: mince pies.
 I tried them for the first time this Christmas.
 I’d always been intrigued and slightly confused about their content (some of my expat friends went through the same).
 Mincemeat.
 What are we talking about here?
 Are they savoury?
 Do they have pork mince inside?
 Turns out they’re sweet.
 ‘Mincemeat’ is a code name for dried fruits and spices.